 Measuring for a Fibonacci extension can vary depending on which tool you use, but the easiest way to do it is to use the regular Fibonacci retracement tool and measure backward (against the swing – as shown in the example above).
 This creates a Fibonacci projection in the direction of the swing, marking your potential take profit levels accurately.

-Note: The MetaTrader 4 platform doesn’t include the 127.2 extension level in the default Fibonacci retracement tool, so you must add 1.272 in the properties of the tool if you want to use that level.
+Note: The MetaTrader 4 platform doesn’t include the 127.2 extension level in the default Fibonacci retracement tool, so you must add 1.272 in the properties of the tool if you want to use that common level.

 Using Fibonacci Retracements